Missouri Gov. Greitens charged with second felony

 Greitens' attorneys had made a motion to get those charges dismissed but a judge ruled on Thursday that case can proceed.

-The latest charge alleges Greitens obtained an electronic donor list without permission from The Mission Continues charity he founded and then used that list for political fundraising as he was preparing to run for the governorship.
+The latest charge is a felony tampering with computer data, according to the prosecuting attorney.
+Prosecutors allege Greitens obtained an electronic donor list without permission from The Mission Continues charity he founded and then used that list for political fundraising as he was preparing to run for the governorship.

 Greitens started the organization in 2007 but left it in 2014, before he ran for governor.